 Editing a testimonial video can be more complex than it seems at first.
 You have to choose the best angles at every point, incorporate inserts and cutaways, correct lighting issues, and apply filters.

 Depending on the look you’re going for, you might also want to add graphic elements like logos, brand colors, and animations.

 Make sure to include a call to action – it’s a simple way of increasing video engagement.

 If you’re new to video editing or don’t have an editor on your team, it’s definitely worth investing in professional editing services for the best possible result.

-You can either opt for hiring a freelance editor, or reach out to a professional video editing company.
+You can either opt for hiring a freelance editor – on freelance job boards, for example – or reach out to a professional video editing company.
 In any case, compare a few different offers and check your candidates’ portfolio for proof of experience and quality.

 Tip: Check out the editor or company’s own testimonials!